owncloud/web/docs/theming/_index.md

 Please follow this structure to make sure your theming configuration can be loaded correctly.

+### Extendability

+If you define different key-value pairs inside any of the objects in `"designTokens"`, they will get loaded and initialized as CSS custom properties but don't take any effect in the user interface.
+This gives you an opportunity to, for example, customize extensions from within the theme in the web runtime (and not the extension itself).
 ### Colors

 For the color values, you can use any valid CSS color format, e.g. **hex** (#fff), **rgb** (rgb(255,255,255)) or **color names** (white).

+Color variables get prepended with `--oc-color-`, so e.g. *"background-default"* creates the custom CSS property `--oc-color-background-default`.

 Again, you can use the [ownCloud design tokens](https://owncloud.design/#/Design%20Tokens) as a reference implementation.